calony/calony.github.io/README.md

 ## Qing Zhang
 I live in Montreal, Canada.
 This is a page I created to showcase some of the projects I am working on.
+My Google scholar page on my publications and patents can be found [here](https://scholar.google.ca/citations?user=BcklpsIAAAAJ&hl=en).

 ---
 **Bixi Montreal 2018 Data Analysis**